AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 for creating module \alib_boxing_nl.
 The truth it, module \alib_alox was it, just as the whole library once started with the development of \alox.<br>

-Of course, \alox uses the formatting features of \alib_basecamp and thus all that was said for this use case applies to \b ALox.
+Of course, \alox uses the formatting features of \alib_format and thus all that was said for this use case applies to \b ALox.

 ### Prefix Logables: ###